Paul Mescal: 2021–present: Rise to prominence

 In 2023, Mescal starred alongside Andrew Scott in All of Us Strangers, a loose adaptation of the novel Strangers by Taichi Yamada.
 He pursued the project as he was keen to play a "vivacious" and "front-footed" character for the first time in his career.
 It premiered at the 50th Telluride Film Festival.
 The Hollywood Reporters David Rooney commended the "warm, sexy chemistry" between Mescal and Scott.
 For the role, Mescal received a nomination for the BAFTA Award for Best Actor in a Supporting Role.
 He also starred opposite Saoirse Ronan in Foe, an adaptation of Iain Reid's science fiction novel of the same name; the film was not well received by critics.

 In 2024, Mescal was honoured by the Academy Museum of Motion Pictures with the Vantage Award, for emerging artists.
 He expanded to big-budget films with his starring role in Gladiator II, Ridley Scott's sequel to the 2000 historical drama, taking over the role played in childhood by Spencer Treat Clark.
 Scott cast him after watching his performance in Normal People.
 In preparation, Mescal practiced strength training, fight choreography, horse training, and sword fighting for six months.
 Slant Magazines Jake Cole wrote, "Mescal gives a performance that recalls Russell Crowe's no-nonsense Maximus from Gladiator, right down to speaking in some of the same cadences and inflections".
 The film earned $460 million worldwide.

-Mescal will next star in The History of Sound, a romantic drama opposite Josh O'Connor, and will portray William Shakespeare in Chloé Zhao's period drama Hamnet, based on the novel of the same name.
+Mescal starred in The History of Sound, a 2025 romantic drama opposite Josh O'Connor, and portrayed William Shakespeare in Chloé Zhao's 2025 period drama Hamnet, based on the novel of the same name.
 He replaced Blake Jenner in the lead role of composer Franklin Shepard in Richard Linklater's Merrily We Roll Along, a film adaptation of the 1981 musical of the same name, which is set to be filmed over 20 years.
 Mescal has also been cast as Paul McCartney in Sam Mendes' four-part biopic on the Beatles, with the first scheduled to be released in April 2028.
 Mescal will return to the stage in 2027 in revivals of A Whistle in the Dark at the Abbey Theatre and National Theatre, and Death of a Salesman at the National Theatre.